Alam-Tech-Hub/Alam-Tech-Hub/README.md

 - 👋 Hi, I’m @Alam-Tech-Hub
 - 👀 I’m Interested deep learmimg In Real World Problem
-- 🌱 I’m currently Persuing B.Tech
+- 🌱 I’m currently learning B.Tech
 - 💞️ I’m looking to collaborate on Everbody whose known me
-- 📫All of U Reach me www.linkedin.com/in/alam12300
+- 📫All of U can Reach me via this link dwww.linkedin.com/in/alam12300

 <!---
 Alam-Tech-Hub/Alam-Tech-Hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.